Difference Between Hard Water And Soft Water

 - Hard water contains minerals that are essential for health and tastes better than soft water.
 These factors make hard water better for drinking than soft water.

-- Not only does it reduce the effectiveness of soaps, hard water can cause film and soap scum to accumulate on surfaces in a bathtub or shower enclosure.
+- Not only does it reduce the effectiveness of soaps, but hard water can also cause film and soap scum to accumulate on surfaces in a bathtub or shower enclosure.

-- It can leave deposits on cookware after water has evaporated during cooking.
+- It can leave deposits on cookware after the water has evaporated during cooking.

 - It can reduce the need for soaps and detergents since it lacks the minerals that inhibit them.
 It can cut back on their use by over 50 percent.

-- Soap lathers more easily with soft water and is therefore more effective for body washing.
+- The soap lathers more easily with soft water and is, therefore, more effective for body washing.

-- It will leave no deposits on pots and pans after water has evaporated.
+- It will leave no deposits on pots and pans after the water has evaporated.